omartaha15/E-Commerce-API/README.md

 ﻿# E-Commerce API

 ## Overview
-The **E-Commerce API** is a backend solution for managing an e-commerce platform.
-It provides features for user management, product management, category management, shopping cart operations, order processing, and reviews.
-Built with ASP.NET Core, the API leverages Entity Framework Core for database operations and AutoMapper for object-to-object mapping.
+The **E-Commerce API** is a powerful and scalable backend solution designed to manage an e-commerce platform.
+Developed with **ASP.NET Core**, the API provides a range of essential features for e-commerce functionality, ensuring a seamless experience for both administrators and customers.
+It integrates several modern technologies to deliver performance, security, and maintainability.

 ---